When quantities are amenable

 The principal problem of constructing only rational scalings is that a real vector space of modest dimension can be construed as a vector space over the rationals of infinitely larger dimension; however, if the space itself provides its own topology, I suppose we can specify scalings as those continuous linear maps which commute with all other continuous linear maps.
 Continuity of the additive structure ensures the positive rationals show up among the scalings; the topology of the space itself should then do topological completion for us, at least if we can manage to establish an ordering.

-Once one has linear spaces, one can discuss simplices (which generalize 2-D triangles and 3-D tetrahedra to all dimensions); in a linear continuum, one is particularly interested in open simplices, since their edge-displacements span the space of translations (i.e. for a simplex with any interior, the edges out of any vertex form a basis).
+Once one has linear spaces, one can discuss simplices (which generalize 2-D triangles and 3-D tetrahedra to all dimensions); in a linear continuum, one is particularly interested in non-empty open simplices, since their edge-displacements span the space of translations (i.e. for a simplex with any interior, the edges out of any vertex form a basis).
 Suitably non-degenerate open simplices then open the door to bases; they also make it possible to specify chords of continuous (but not necessarily linear) maps from their neighbourhoods.
 Such chords necessarily imply linear maps we can construe as gradients, from which we can induce a specification of differentiability and of derivatives in linear continua.
-My hope is that this may be achieved without resort to any scalings but rationals, by exploiting the structures of the linear continua themselves; that is, topological completeness of the space of scalings of a linear space can flow from the algebra and topology of that space without having to be induced from the scalings we are obliged to construct in order to study the space.
+My hope is that this may be achieved without resort to any scalings but rationals, by exploiting the structures of the linear continua themselves; that is, topological completeness of the space of scalings of a linear space can flow from the algebra and topology of that space without having to be induced from (a topology on) the scalings we are obliged to construct in order to study the space.

 Note that a given collection of values, even a given topology thereon, may

 support more than one binary operator which we can (albeit perhaps by violating

 our normal understanding of the values in question) interpret as

 and, from this, infer an additive continuum.
 This, in turn, provides for the